 There are still many trails to explore and hike in the park:

-- The Reservoir can still be accessed via the High Peaks trail and the Rim trail
+- The Reservoir can still be accessed via the Moses Spring to Rim trail loop.

-- The High Peaks loop can be completed by hiking the Tunnel trail instead of the Steep & Narrows
+- The High Peaks loop can be completed in its entirety.

 - You can access the South Wilderness trail via the Bench trail